deejay-hub/timeline-lwc/README.md

 #### Code quality

 [PMD](https://pmd.github.io/) is a cross-language static code analyser.
 To use PMD with Visual Studio Code, install [this extension](https://marketplace.visualstudio.com/items?itemName=chuckjonas.apex-pmd) from the Visual Studio Code Marketplace.
-The [.ruleset.xml](/.ruleset.xml) file is provided as part of this repository to exclude specific files from the code check process in the context of Lightning Web Components development.
+The [.pmdruleset.xml](/.pmdruleset.xml) file is provided as part of this repository to exclude specific files and/or types of code quality checks from the process in the context of Lightning Web Components development.

 #### Codacy